minecraft2048/ln-pay/README.md

 ## How to Use

-`ln-pay` supports 2 modes, terminal/CLI interactive mode, and headless mode, where it interacts using [Desktop Notification Specification](https://developer.gnome.org/notification-spec/)
+`ln-pay` supports 2 modes: terminal/CLI interactive mode, and a GUI mode where it interacts using Gnome's [Desktop Notification Specification](https://developer.gnome.org/notification-spec/)

  ### Terminal mode